-Sally recalled how 'the Movement' had met difficulties in progressing forward, and the increased numbers of arrests of well meaning Socialists happened after she married Jack.
+Sally recalled how 'the Movement' had met difficulties in progressing forward, and the increased numbers of arrests of well meaning Socialists that happened after she married Jack.
+Socialists he identified and found by following her when she went out.
+Socialist activities and members he found out about on the 'good' days when, with a warm smile and a meal HE cooked, he asked her 'how was your day?; leading her on to thinking that he, as a Socialist sympathizer, would promise to see that no harm came to 'those good people'.
 How could she have been so stupid?
 And gullible, thinking that Jack was an 'as good as it gets' Capitalist who could be converted to the 'give according to one's ability and take according to one's needs' way of thinking, and acting, despite political affiliations.
 But there were more personal issues which to Sally's Mind-Soul seemed to be central to the political ones.
-In an era when political agendas where at war with each other, winner take all.
+Even in an era when political agendas where at war with each other, winner take all.

 "Jack, why were you so mean to Ilene?
-When you weren't drunk on booze or power, you said you loved her," Sally inquired, open to any honest answer any person or demon would give her.
+When you weren't drunk on booze or power, you said you loved her," Sally inquired while looking at her step-daughter, open to any honest answer any person or demon within her would provide.

-"I did love her," Jack-Ilene replied.
+"I did love Ilene," Jack-Ilene replied.
 "As a first and favorite wife.
 A loving wife.
 And business partner."